 Recently, you’ve noticed your dog or cat scratched more than usual?
 This is usually the foremost sign of your pet being already a host to these vermins.
 As fleas are crawling and sucking blood, your pets will also lick or bite themselves constantly.
 So, keep an eye on any uncommon behaviour of your beloved buddy.

 Black or white flecks

 If you’ve found strange white, brown or black flecks on your pet’s body or on their bedding, this might be another clear sign of a flea infestation.
 The white ones are flea eggs and the darker ones are known as flea dirt.

 Loss of fur

 This can be a concerning indicator of a flea presence.
 Usually, flea bites cause a reaction to the pet’s skin.
-The allergic reaction is also known as alopecia, or hair loss.
-In such cases, you should take immediate actions and consult with a vet for a proper treatment.
+The allergic reaction is also known as alopecia or hair loss.
+In such cases, you should take immediate action and consult with a vet for proper treatment.

 You see them hopping around